cosmonautd/old_turret/README.md

         $ python turret.py

+[SAVE TO GOOGLE DRIVE IS CURRENTLY NOT WORKING.
+API DEPRECATED 27 May 2015]

 This turret is able to save all people detections in a folder inside your Google Drive account.
 If you want this functionality, you'll have to